National Hedgerow Week 2025

 Each year the programme hosts up to a maximum of 8 participants.
 Participants are selected via a process of application, shortlisting, and interview.
 A call-out for applications is announced annually in February/March with the course typically commencing in mid-July of that year.
 Successful applicants are awarded a full scholarship and will be provided with a monthly bursary to help cover the cost of travel and accommodation.

 Congratulations to the first course graduates of the All Ireland Heritage Skills Programme.
-Ollie Flood (Blacksmith), Hannah Glass (Decorative Finisher), Anthony Duignan (Joiner), Jack Murphy (Blacksmith) Mary Hallinan (Blacksmith) and Emmanuel Buule (Joiner).
+Ollie Flood (blacksmith), Hannah Glass (decorative finisher), Anthony Duignan (joiner), Jack Murphy (blacksmith) Mary Hallinan (blacksmith) and Emmanuel Buule (joiner).

 National Hedgerow Week is a partnership between Teagasc and The Heritage Council.
 The week aims to raise awareness of the importance of hedges for agriculture, biodiversity and climate.